List of hymenopterans of Sri Lanka

 Sri Lanka is a tropical island situated close to the southern tip of India.
 The invertebrate fauna is as large as it is common to other regions of the world.
-There are about 2 million species of arthropods found in the world, and still it is counting.
-So many new species are discover up to this time also.
-So it is very complicated and difficult to summarize the exact number of species found within a certain region.
+There are about 2 million species of arthropods found in the world, and more are still being discovered to this day.
+This makes it very complicated and difficult to summarize the exact number of species found within a certain region.

-This a list of the hymenopterans found from Sri Lanka.
+This is a list of the hymenopterans found from Sri Lanka.